 In step 2, you create three time constants, representing the time 7 days ago, one month ago, and six months ago.
 This step enables you to test if a given user account has not longed on in that period.

 In step 3, you create a new function, Get-RKComputers.
-This function returns a list of all the computer account in AD along with their last logon time.
+This function returns a list of all the computer accounts in AD along with their last logon time.

 In step 4, you begin the report by creating a report header.